 - The options are endless.
 If you’re hosting any sort of gathering this year, you will want to whip up a batch of this puff pastry appetizer.
 They won’t disappoint.

 - Using packaged puff pastry makes for quick, out-of-this-world appetizers, whether for pinwheels, baked brie or savory tarts.
 But knowing the best way to store, prepare and bake with puff pastry helps your recipes turn out perfectly every single time.

 - PRO-Tip: Purchase a high-quality frozen puff pastry.
 Check for butter in the ingredients.
 Brands using oils instead of butter will not taste nearly as good.
 The butter-based brands will cost more, but they’re definitely worth the higher price.
-I use Dufour brand, but Trader Joe’s occasionally carries a less expensive version around the holidays.
+I use (affiliate links) Dufour brand, but Trader Joe’s occasionally carries a less expensive version around the holidays.
 I find Dufour at Whole Foods and Fresh Market locally.